Vyral/base-template/_posts/2023-04-21-tulsa-looks-good-with-north-tulsa-baseball.md

 Coming full circle, Lamar Gillory originally coached his children in North Tulsa baseball and has a hope of revitalizing the experiencing for other current parents and players in the league.

-“I want everyone to walk away with that unbridled joy,” Guillory added.
+{% include pullquote.html %} Guillory added.

 For more information on North Tulsa Baseball and ways to help visit, [https://www.facebook.com/OBrienParkRecTulsa/?ref=page\_internal](https://www.facebook.com/OBrienParkRecTulsa/?ref=page_internal)